Davis-Bahcall Scholar Program

 - Resume detailing academic achievement and extra-curricular activities

-Finalists will participate in an on-line interview.
+Finalists will participate in a virtual interview.

-- Interviews will take place in February by way of internet video
+- Interviews will take place in February

 - The interview panel will include two to five people